 Learning activities include regular writing to communicate ideas via the discussion forum, videos and multimedia materials to support learning, use of web 2.0 tools to illustrate new concepts, and weekly participation in live webinars.

-Tentative Book List:
+Required Book List:

 - Blood on the River by Elisa Carbone